Brad Feld posts about

 Consider Jeff Bezos’s approach to meetings.
 Whoever runs the meeting writes a memo no longer than six pages about the issue at hand.
 Then, for the first 15 to 30 minutes of the meeting, the group reads it.
 The rest of the meeting is spent discussing it.
 No PowerPoint allowed.
 Brilliant.
 (I’ve long felt that PowerPoint is a terrible substitute for critical thinking.)

-This aligns nicely with what Edward Tufte says:
+This aligns nicely with

 PowerPoint... usually weaken(s) verbal and spatial reasoning, and almost always corrupt(s) statistical analysis.